Short Dog's in the House

-Short Dog's in the House is the sixth studio album by American rapper Too Short.
+Short Dog's in the House is the sixth album by American rapper Too Short.
 The album was released on September 11, 1990, via Jive Records.
 The CD contains a number of both socially conscious songs, as well as dirty rap and sexually-explicit songs that have made Too Short famous.
-The album's production samples a number of classic P-funk records, as well as the heavy use of the Roland TR-808 for instrumentation.
-The laid-back beats (which Shaw himself dubbed "dope fiend beats") would be a major influence in hip hop years later (and would help cement Too Short's legacy as a pioneer of West coast hip hop), and the album was key in the development of West Coast born G-funk that dominated the charts for the next few years.
+The album's production samples a number of classic P-funk records, and uses the Roland TR-808 for rhythm.
+The laid-back beats (which Shaw himself dubbed "dope fiend beats") would be a major influence in hip hop years later, and the album was key in the development of G-funk that dominated the charts for the next few years.
 The album's cover was an influence for the cover art for Snoop Dogg's Doggystyle, just as Too Short's drawl-heavy delivery had influenced Snoop Dogg's vocal style.
-Upon release, the album received a number of positive reviews, which helped it reach the highest position on the U.S. R&B charts, of any of Too Short's albums, at the time.
+The album received a number of positive reviews, which helped it reach the highest position on the U.S. R&B charts of any of Too Short's albums up to that time.

-The album featured a guest appearance by Ice Cube, and was the first time major rap artists from both Northern and Southern California collaborated on a song.
+The album featured a guest appearance by Ice Cube.
 The production of the album was handled mostly by a number of local Oakland-based producers (including Al Eaton, who was also known for his later work with Queen Latifah), but also received production from two of Ice Cube's producers, Sir Jinx and DJ Pooh.
 The edited version removes two songs and adds the song "What Rap?"
 On the edited version, "Ain't Nothin' but a Word to Me" was censored with bleep sound effects.
 Swearing is removed from other songs as well.